-The checking procedures contained in this book detail the methods by which the Boat Safety Scheme (BSS) and its owners, the navigation authorities, require BSS Examinations to be performed on privately owned and privately managed vessels, and on hire boats.
+The checking procedures contained in this book detail the methods by which the Boat Safety Scheme (BSS) and its owners, the navigation authorities, require BSS Examinations to be performed on hire boats.

-Parts 2 to 9 of these Core BSS Checks apply to privately owned and privately managed vessels and to hire boats.
-Within Parts 3, 6 and 8 there are a total of 14 Check items that are Advice Checks for privately owned and managed vessels, but these Checks are mandatory Requirements in the Hire Boat Requirements.
+Parts 2 to 9 are Core BSS Checks also applied to privately owned and privately managed vessels as well as to hire boats.
+Within Parts 3, 6 and 8 there are I4 Check items that would be Advice Checks for privately owned and managed vessels, but in this document they are mandatory Requirements for the Hire Boat Requirements.